Mantra is our senior WordPress theme, created by our WordPress mastermind himself, Mr. Kay.

 Mantra is a general purpose WordPress theme, featuring a whole pack of customizable options and easy to use tweaks, capable of tuning your WordPress to your very specific needs and likes.

-Mantra is available for download (for free!).
+Mantra is available for download (for free!) from the WordPress themes repository.

 For useful information on theme customization and a list of the most frequent questions we receive, do read the Mantra FAQs.